kjhealy/nyczips/README.md

 library(nyczips)

 nyc_zips
-#> # A tibble: 211 × 6
+#> # A tibble: 255 × 7
-#>      zip borough       city          county          long_county    short_county
+#>    zip   borough   city     county          long_county     short_county po_name
-#>    <dbl> <chr>         <chr>         <chr>           <chr>          <chr>
+#>    <chr> <chr>     <chr>    <chr>           <chr>           <chr>        <chr>
-#>  1 11368 Queens        Corona        Queens County   Queens County… Queens
+#>  1 10001 Manhattan New York New York County New York Count… New York     New Yo…
-#>  2 11208 Brooklyn      Brooklyn      Kings County    Kings County,… Kings
+#>  2 10002 Manhattan New York New York County New York Count… New York     New Yo…
-#>  3 11385 Queens        Ridgewood     Queens County   Queens County… Queens
+#>  3 10003 Manhattan New York New York County New York Count… New York     New Yo…
-#>  4 11373 Queens        Elmhurst      Queens County   Queens County… Queens
+#>  4 10004 Manhattan New York New York County New York Count… New York     New Yo…
-#>  5 11226 Brooklyn      Brooklyn      Kings County    Kings County,… Kings
+#>  5 10005 Manhattan New York New York County New York Count… New York     New Yo…
-#>  6 11236 Brooklyn      Brooklyn      Kings County    Kings County,… Kings
+#>  6 10006 Manhattan New York New York County New York Count… New York     New Yo…
-#>  7 10467 Bronx         Bronx         Bronx County    Bronx County,… Bronx
+#>  7 10007 Manhattan New York New York County New York Count… New York     New Yo…
-#>  8 10025 Manhattan     New York      New York County New York Coun… New York
+#>  8 10009 Manhattan New York New York County New York Count… New York     New Yo…
-#>  9 11207 Brooklyn      Brooklyn      Kings County    Kings County,… Kings
+#>  9 10010 Manhattan New York New York County New York Count… New York     New Yo…
-#> 10 10314 Staten Island Staten Island Richmond County Richmond Coun… Richmond
+#> 10 10011 Manhattan New York New York County New York Count… New York     New Yo…
-#> # ℹ 201 more rows
+#> # ℹ 245 more rows

-zip_sf
+nyc_zip_sf
-#> Simple feature collection with 209 features and 3 fields
+#> Simple feature collection with 212 features and 3 fields
 #> Geometry type: MULTIPOLYGON
 #> Dimension:     XY
-#> Bounding box:  xmin: -74.25609 ymin: 40.4961 xmax: -73.70084 ymax: 40.91528
+#> Bounding box:  xmin: -74.25609 ymin: 40.4961 xmax: -73.651 ymax: 40.91528
 #> Geodetic CRS:  NAD83
 #> First 10 features:
 #>      zip        name   pop                       geometry